 Antidiarrheals for Irritable Bowel SyndromeSkip to the navigation

-Antidiarrheal medicines, such as atropine and diphenoxylate (such as Lomotil) and loperamide (such as Imodium), slow intestinal movements.
+Antidiarrheal medicines, such as atropine and diphenoxylate (such as Lomotil), eluxadoline (such as Viberzi), and loperamide (such as Imodium), slow intestinal movements.
 This allows stool to stay in the intestine longer, allowing more water to be absorbed, which makes the stool formed rather than watery when it is passed.
 Antidiarrheals can help with diarrhea in IBS.footnote 1

 Atropine and diphenoxylate may cause dry skin, itching, dizziness, drowsiness, nausea, or vomiting.
 Psychological dependence may occur in high doses.